Top 3 Best Ultralight Spinning Rods– 2019

 By varying the taper and modulus of newer graphite rods, ultralight gear can have much faster actions, meaning you'll have a sensitive tip capable of detecting the lightest bite, while maintaining enough backbone to handle that surprise lunker bull trout.

 Another thing to check is eyelet count.
 The more eyelets the rod has, the better casting and fighting performance you'll have.
 More eyelets means smaller loops of line between eyelets when casting, which reduces eyelet drag.
 Increased eyelet count also ensures that the load is distributed evenly across the entire length of the rod when fighting fish, rather than just at the top.
+As a general rule, at least one eye per foot of rod length is sufficient.

 Ultralight Spinning Rod Sizes